trevino200/DevSecOps_Workshop/Labs/Lab1.md

 ## Part 1 - Web Application

 First, let's create a new repository on Github.
 It can be a public repository as there is nothing confidential.
+At this time, also create a new repository in Dockerhub.
+The Dockerhub repository will be used later on in the lab.

 Once is it created, run the following command:

 ```
 git clone <your_repository_url>
 ```

 Next, download the source code for the python web application.
-Located HERE.
+Located [HERE](../Resources/badwebapp.zip).
 Copy the extracted files into the git repository that you created.
 The file structure should look like:

 ```
 .